FarronF/limerick-council-meetings/meetings/2025/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th February 2025.md

 to make this happen as soon as possible and he acknowledged that there are only a

-limited number of operators in the market who operate this type of resource.--- 5
+limited number of operators in the market who operate this type of resource.
+---
+5

 Members welcomed Joe Delaney, Director, Regeneration, Sports and Recreation and